 Activated charcoal and everyday health

-Now we know that activated charcoal can help remove toxins from the body, how useful is it in everyday life?
+Now we know that charcoal can help remove toxins from the body, how useful is it in everyday life?

 Activated charcoal has been used as a natural remedy since ancient times.
 Herodotus, an ancient Greek historian, noted its use in ancient Egypt.(5) Nowadays, it’s available as a popular supplement, or is added to foods such as bread, smoothies and drinks.